Community pharmacy training at DMU

 Why choose to study at DMU?

-De Montfort University (DMU) is just one of three universities in the UK to have been commissioned to deliver training to support the development and integration of clinical pharmacy practice within primary care through the Pharmacy Integration Fund (PIF).
+De Montfort University (DMU) is just one of three universities in the UK to have been commissioned to deliver training to support the development and integration of clinical pharmacy practice within primary care through the Pharmacy Integration Fund (PhIF).

-- Fully funded post-registration learning opportunities for community pharmacists
+- Fully funded post-registration learning opportunities

 - Opportunity to secure a postgraduate qualification